Selected Research Proposals

 More than 500 million people live along the Ganges and Yamuna rivers, which are the focus of major national interventions designed to improve water quality.
 To aid in these efforts, this project will provide new evidence on pollution sources, measurement, and regulation.
 Specifically, the researchers will quantify the contribution of four main pollutants in the Ganges and Yamuna: debris, human waste, agricultural runoff, and industrial waste.
 Second, in order to understand the effects of state policies, they will test whether sources of pollution concentrate just upstream of state borders.
 Finally, they will develop a new, more cost-effective method of measuring surface water pollution in rivers, lakes and reservoirs throughout India using mobile sensors.

 Designing Scalable Incentives to Combat Diabetes

-India is facing a diabetes epidemic.
-In 2010, diabetes led to the death of more than 1 million Indians and imposed costs of $38 billion—2 percent of GDP—on the Indian healthcare system.
+India is facing diabetes epidemic.
+In 2010, diabetes led to the death of more than 1 million Indians and imposed a cost of $38 billion—2 percent of GDP—on the Indian healthcare system.
 These costs are expected to rise sharply in the coming decade, yet research shows that lifestyle changes can prevent the disease as well as help patients avoid serious and long-term complications.
 The result is a dramatic reduction in costs.
-This project builds on recent efforts of the Tamil Nadu government designed to promote lifestyle change among populations at-risk for diabetes.
+This project builds on recent efforts of the Tamil Nadu government to promote lifestyle change among populations at risk for diabetes.
 In particular, the researchers will use a field experiment to better understand how financial incentives can improve uptake of these measures, and which incentive designs are most effective.

 Salivary DNA as a diagnostic tool in Oral Cavity Squamous Cell Carcinoma